Also known as:

 Colour Adult:

-Both adults large green parrots with long tail and heavy, grey/black bill; dark green upperparts; underparts pale green/yellow; yellow forehead, lores, upper cheeks and ear coverts; ear coverts elongated into plumes; pink/white bare skin at base of lower mandible.
+Both adults large green parrots with long tail and heavy, grey/black beak; dark green upperparts; underparts pale green/yellow; yellow forehead, lores, upper cheeks and ear coverts; ear coverts elongated into plumes; pink/white bare skin at base of lower mandible.
 Eye ring bare and grey, eye orange.

 Colour Juvenile: